 Before today’s electronic self-publishing, authors used a vanity press.
 Or, more often, they engaged the services of a printer to produce their books.
 It was then up to the author to find ways to sell all the copies they had paid for to be printed.

-What reminded me of this was reading about the recent passing of a well-known sportsman, Max Walker.
-In an article by one of his teammates of the seventies and eighties is this small quote referring to self-publishing.
+What reminded me of this was reading about the recent passing of a well-known Australian sportsman, Max Walker.
+He was known by the nickname, Tangles to many Australians.

 Tangles self-published and promoted them personally, loading up his car with copies of his latest title and taking off to all parts of Australia, including little country towns, selling his books in the wake of brilliant after-dinner talks.

-You may not be totally enamoured by the titles, but you can probably understand that selling books at the time was a lot of physical effort.
+You may not be totally enamored by the titles.
+But you can understand that selling books at that time, in the eighties, was a lot of physical effort.

-Fast forward to today, and with the ability to order paperbacks using print on demand, there is no need to make an enormous cash outlay to stock up with enough copies to sell.
+There is no need for you to make an enormous cash outlay to stock up with enough copies to sell.
+All you need to do is order your copies as you need them using print-on-demand.